History, tourist information, and nearby accommodation

 The gardens have been recorded in the Register of Parks and Gardens of Special Historic Interest by Historic England.
 Queen Mary certainly would have agreed, for she famously once called Plumpton Rocks 'Heaven on Earth'.

-Plumpton Rocks lies about 2 miles south of Knaresborough in a valley fed by a tributary of the River Crimple.
+Plumpton Rocks is about two miles south of Knaresborough in a valley fed by a tributary of the River Crimple.
 The Rocks are part of a Conservation Area which should help protect this remarkable landscape from further decay.

 Plumpton Rocks are signposted off the A661 and are very easy to reach from Knaresborough.